The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 6/12/21.
-Remember to check the latest COVID-19 travel safety regulations for your train from Amsterdam to London closer to your date of departure here
+The above information was last checked on 9/26/21.
+Remember to check the latest COVID-19 travel safety regulations for your train between Amsterdam and London closer to your date of departure here

 The restriction level for your return train to Amsterdam, Netherlands from London is: Partially open.